Water Conservation Requirements

 - reductions during drought.

-The Department's existing Water Conservation Manual was initially developed for public water supply systems.
+- The Department's original Water Conservation Manual (PDF) (1.27 MB) was developed for public water supply systems.
 It contains a model water conservation plan describing beneficial near term and long range water conservation measures that can be adapted as necessary to reflect local water resource needs and conditions.
-The manual is currently being updated to include guidance and best management practices (BMPs) for non-potable uses such as industrial and irrigational.